mkhan45/SIMple-Physics/content/labs/integration.md

 You may have noticed the `ids` and `bodies` parameters.
 In this class, we'll primarily use `ids`, which contains the ID of every body in the simulation.
+The engine grabs the ID of every body in the simulation and calls this function on them each frame.

 As with the last lab, we can use these IDs to interact with the bodies through the scripting engine.

 For example, what does this code do?